 Electronic Resources at Ryerson University are licenced by Ryerson University Library.
-The most common type of course reading type that we deliver to students currently at Ryerson is this type of reading.
-The two most common formats are:
+The most common types of course readings that we deliver to students at Ryerson are:

 1) Articles from E-journals 2) Chapters from E-books

 Many resources allow redistribution of this material through a persistent or stable link that can be included in your D2L course.
 Occasionally the licence terms may also allow you to post a PDF article or book section to your D2L shell.
 To determine how you can use these resources in your D2L course, you will need to check what our licences allow you to do before you post the material.

 The Journal Lookup Tool contains information that indicates how you can use articles from a particular journal.
 It will tell you if you can post a pdf in your course shell or if you need to use a persistent link.
 Check the License Look-up Tutorials to learn how to use the Journal Lookup Tool to find what format you can deliver electronic journal resources to your students.

 a) Some journals only allow you to redistribute material through a persistent or stable link.
 (Link is Green in the Look-up Tool)

 c) A few e-journals do not allow any redistribution of classroom use from their journal database (For example: Harvard Business Review).
 For these, you can contact Library E-reserves for copyright checking.
 (Link is marked Red in the Look-up Tool)

 Some e-books in the Ryerson Library collection can be freely linked to if you would like to use an e-book for teaching purposes.
 You can provide the student a url of the “Permanent Link” which is clearly marked in the Library Catalogue record for the e-book for them to access.
 These vendors allow links to their books for teaching purposes and allow multiple students to access the resource:

 - Safari Books Online